 Scholarly Name: the "E source" of Exodus, first chapters of "Second Isaiah"

-Throughout the Babylonian exile, before and after the destruction of Jerusalem, Ezekiel authored most of the stories of Exodus
+During the Babylonian captivity, before and after the destruction of Jerusalem, Ezekiel authored much of Exodus

 Greatest Works (in Exodus): Burning Bush, Moses pleads to let his people go, the Plagues (original), Wilderness stories